rikhuijzer/blog/about.md

 This website is built with [Franklin.jl](https://github.com/tlienart/Franklin.jl) and the [Julia programming language](https://julialang.org/).
 Most posts on this site contain math, plots and the code to reproduce the results.
 Adding the code makes reading the posts more difficult.
-However, I think it is a necessity when doing statistics since statistical calculations usually take ages to do manualy.
+However, I think it is a necessity when doing statistics because statistical calculations usually take ages to do manualy.
 For example, fitting a simple linear model requires minimizing the sum of squares.

 The source of this website is available on [GitHub](https://github.com/rikhuijzer/franklin-blog).